The Consultant (TV series)

-The Consultant is an American thriller television series created by Tony Basgallop, based on the novel of the same name by Bentley Little and starring Christoph Waltz as the titular character, with Nat Wolff, Brittany O'Grady, and Aimee Carrero in supporting roles.
+The Consultant is a 2023 American thriller television series created by Tony Basgallop, based on the novel by Bentley Little and starring Christoph Waltz as the titular character, with Nat Wolff, Brittany O'Grady, and Aimee Carrero in supporting roles.
 The series follows the employees of a mobile gaming company whose leadership is taken over by a sinister consultant, played by Waltz.

-The Consultant premiered on Amazon Prime Video on February 24, 2023 to positive reviews, with critics praising Waltz's performance but criticizing the series' writing and pace.
+The Consultant premiered on Amazon Prime Video on February 24, 2023, to positive reviews, with critics praising Waltz's performance but criticizing the series' writing and pace.

 Premise

 Regus Patoff, a mysterious consultant, comes to the rescue of CompWare, a mobile gaming company, after the murder of its CEO, and seemingly starts running the company.